Siddhartha5534/Simple-Todo-List/README.md

 # Django Todo List

-This folder contains project code for the _Real Python_ step-by-step project for building a to-do app with Django.
+This folder contains project code for  building a to-do app with Django.

 ## Setup Instructions